mempo/freenet-extra/README.md

 Purpose: Verifying freenet binary builds (.jar) against binary backdoor.

-Run this script oneclick-verify-freenet-versionh to instantly download and verify Freenet builds with the version published in Freenet's auto updater.
+Run this script oneclick-verify-freenet-version to instantly download and verify Freenet builds with the version published in Freenet's auto updater.

 Example: